Go to file

 $ make regress

 to start the suite.
-Keep in mind that the regression tests needs to create a few file inside the regress directory and bind the 10965 port.
+Keep in mind that the regression tests needs to create a few file inside the regress directory and bind the 10965 and 10966 ports.

 Contributing